- ✓ BY SEEDS AND SPRINGS

 Boron F1 - Mid-early hybrid with a predominant number of female flowers (requires pollination by bees).
 The fruit is smooth, beautiful in shape, intense green with faint stripes.
 Medium-sized tubercles, numerous.
-Length to Width Ratio 3: 1.
+The ratio of length and width is 3: 1.
 Hybrid is fruitful.
 Resistant to downy mildew.
 Suitable for pickling and pickling, while maintaining a beautiful green color.

 Julian F1 - Mid-late hybrid with a predominant number of female flowers on the plant.
 The fruit is cylindrical, light green with long stripes, with black spikes.
-Length to Width Ratio - 2,7: 1.
+The ratio of length and width is 2,7: 1.
 The hybrid is very productive, bears fruit until late autumn.
 Fruits do not tend to form empty chambers.
 Recommended for pickling, and especially for pickling.

 CUCUMBERS FOR GREENHOUSES

 Cucumber Gunnar F1 is an early parthenocarpic (self-pollinated) hybrid.
-The first fruits can be harvested in 1-1,5 months after germination.
-The fruiting is extended, the fruits are harvested every 2-3 of the day, and with abundant productivity - once a day.
+The first fruits can be harvested 1-1,5 months after emergence.
+The fruiting is extended, the fruits are harvested every 2-3 days, and with abundant productivity - once a day.
 The plant is compact, open type.
-In the node forms by 2-3 of the fetus.
+In the node forms 2-3 fruits.

-The length of the fruit is 12-14 cm, their shape is cylindrical.
+The length of the fetus is 12-14 cm, their shape is cylindrical.
 One big advantage of the hybrid is that bitterness is completely absent.

 Advantages of this hybrid: